Hashir-Jamil/LongBox/LOG.md

     Hashir: updated documentation and slides for D2 submission.
     Group Meeting (Hashir, Ahan, Eric, Oscar): Worked on slides and post mortem analysis.
     Oscar: Wrote test cases for star rating system and populated database with star rating entries.
+    Ahan: Did documentation and add more test cases.